Mollusc shell: Cephalopods

 Nautiluses are the only extant cephalopods which have an external shell.
 Extinct cephalopods with external shells include other nautiloids and the subclass Ammonoidea.
 Cuttlefish, squid, spirula, vampire squid, and cirrate octopuses have small internal shells.
 Females of the octopus genus Argonauta secrete a specialised paper-thin eggcase in which they partially reside, and this is popularly regarded as a "shell", although it is not attached to the body of the animal.

 Bivalves

 The shell of the Bivalvia is composed of two parts, two valves which are hinged together and joined by a ligament.

 Scaphopods

 The shell of many of the scaphopods ("tusk shells") resembles a miniature elephant's tusk in overall shape, except that it is hollow, and is open at both ends.

 Damage to shells in collections

 As a structure made primarily of calcium carbonate, mollusc shells are vulnerable to attack by acidic fumes.
-This can become a problem when shells are in storage or on display and are in the proximity of non-archival materials, see Byne's disease.
+This can become a problem when shells are in storage or on display and are in the proximity of non-archival materials; this condition is known as Byne's disease or Bynesian decay.